The application deadlines are 4 weeks before the beginning of each term.

 A DPP student living on campus who is not taking at least one OSU credit is not automatically charged student fees and thus may not have access to student fee funded services.
 DPP students not taking OSU courses may pay student fees if desired and arrangements can be made with Student Finance.

-No. It is recommended that you stay enrolled in the program.
 Even if you do not take additional community college courses, it will not impact your academic record.
 If you decide to complete courses at the community college later, this makes transferring credits to OSU much easier.
 It also prevents you from having to reapply to the program.
 Once your home school is declared for OSU, you will continue to have OSU as your home school until you request that it is changed.

 No - The DPP program is only for current students at the university.
 If you are suspended while in the program, your DPP status will be removed from your account because you are no longer a current student and the community college will be notified.
 Similarly, you cannot apply to the DPP program separately if you were previously suspended from OSU and are not an active student.
 The staff at the community college can assist you in meeting the requirement to be reinstated at OSU.
 When you get reinstated to OSU, your DPP status will be added back to your OSU account and the community college will be notified that you have been reinstated to the DPP program.